fss6/desafio_gnk/README.md

 - url: https://desafio-gnk.herokuapp.com
 - user: admin
 - pwd: admin@123
 ### Other installed libs.
-For more detail: requeriments.txt in the root path
+For more detail: requirements.txt in the root path
 - amqp
 - astroid
 - autopep8